• Skip to primary navigation

 • File a claim and wait for a response.
 The first step in the process is to file a claim through the MCAD.
 You will then hear from the respondent, who has the chance to submit a position statement.

 • MCAD investigation.
 If the MCAD decides your complaint has merit, it will investigate.
-The investigator assigned to your case will collect evidence and information, talk to witnesses, and in some cases, interview the respondent.
+The investigator assigned to your case will collect evidence and information, talk to witnesses, and sometimes interview the respondent.

 • MCAD determination.
-After investigating, the MCAD decides on either probable cause, meaning there is evidence to support your allegation, or lack of probable cause, saying there is not.
+After investigating, the MCAD decides on either probable cause, meaning there is evidence to support the allegation, or lack of probable cause, meaning there is not.

 • Public hearing.
 If there is probable cause, your case goes to a public hearing.
 Witnesses testify, and evidence is presented.
 The MCAD commissioner makes the final decision.